 - Recruit volunteers.
 Ask the individuals who are most involved in your church to participate and help lead your event.
 You’ll need extra hands for marketing and setting up the event.

 - Market your event.
 With the help of your volunteers, you’ll want to spread the word on social media as well as through email.
-You can even try giving some congregants calls, too!
+You can even try giving some members calls, too!

 - Sell tickets.
 Determine if you’ll sell different ticket packages or just one flat price for all.
 You should also consider selling tickets online for guests’ convenience.